Committees & Clubs

 Research shows that the best learning occurs when we need to explain or teach a concept to someone else.
 Students who participate in CHAMP have seen their grades go up 20-30%, while helping them to keep their understanding of their course work sharpened for university!

-See our Work Experience Coordinator or your AP for more information on joining or becoming a CHAMP.
+See our Off Campus Coordinator or your AP for more information on joining or becoming a CHAMP.

 Gay-Straight Alliance (GSA)